wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 -	How to prepare the virtual machine for the LAMP stack.
 -	How to install software that is needed by your LAMP server on the virtual machine.

 It is assumed that the reader already has an Azure subscription.
-If not you can sign up for a free trial at [http://azure.microsoft.com](http://azure.microsoft.com).
-If you have an MSDN subscription, see [Microsoft Azure Special Pricing: MSDN, MPN, and Bizspark Benefits](http://azure.microsoft.com/pricing/member-offers/msdn-benefits/?c=14-39).
+If not you can sign up for a trial at [http://azure.microsoft.com](http://azure.microsoft.com).
+If you have an MSDN subscription, see [Windows Azure Special Pricing: MSDN, MPN, and Bizspark Benefits](http://azure.microsoft.com/pricing/member-offers/msdn-benefits/?c=14-39).
 To learn more about Azure, see [What is Azure?](http://azure.microsoft.com/overview/what-is-azure/)

-In addition to this topic, if you already have a virtual machine and are just looking for the basics of installing a  LAMP stack on different Linux distributions, refer to [Install the LAMP Stack on a Linux virtual machine in Azure](virtual-machines-linux-install-lamp-stack.md).
+In addition to this topic, if you already have a virtual machine and are just looking for the basics of installing a  LAMP stack on different Linux distributions, refer to [Install the LAMP Stack on a Linux virtual machine in Azure](/documentation/articles/virtual-machines-linux-install-lamp-stack).

 You can also deploy pre-configured LAMP images from the Azure Marketplace.
 The following 10 minute video introduces deploying pre-built LAMP images from the Azure Marketplace: (LAMP stack on Azure VMs](https://channel9.msdn.com/Shows/Azure-Friday/LAMP-stack-on-Azure-VMs-with-Guy-Bowerman).